Navigation

 Step 3 - Refine Your Query

 When there are many related images, you can refine your query to narrow down the list.
 For example, when we search for “a boy in blue shirt”, several images are for boys with golden hair.
-If we add “black hair” to our query, then the top results are all for boys with blue shirt and black hair:
+If we add “black hair” to our query, then the top results are all for boys with blue shirts and black hair:

 Step 4 - Search by Name